Lease Abstraction Services: When to Outsource vs. Automate

 Most portfolios under 200 leases end up in a hybrid model:

-This isn't a failure to choose — it's appropriate tool selection for different parts of the workflow.
-The services provider is good at one-time intensive work; the software is good at ongoing maintenance; the internal team is good at judgment calls.
+This is not a failure to choose.
+It is appropriate tool selection for different parts of the workflow.
+The services provider handles one-time intensive work.
+The software handles ongoing maintenance.
+The internal team handles judgment calls.

 For context on how AI tools have changed this balance in recent years, see /blog/ai-lease-abstraction-cam-accuracy and /blog/lease-abstraction-software-comparison.